 Hemingway with the first paragraph of The Old Man and the Sea behind him. painted by hand, it was a pain in the ass.

 Keith holding the Einharger painting we did.

-Veterans’ Day parade, Albany, OR
+Grand Marshall of the Veterans’ Day parade, Albany, OR

 William S. Burroughs